 Wright’s influence in Scottsdale is on display throughout the city, even in the work of other local architects and designers.

 At Soleri’s nearby artist compound, Cosanti, you can still see how these bells are made (call ahead for bronze pouring times).
-Cosanti and other points-of-interest are featured in “Scottsdale 30,” a guide to notable architectural spots in the greater Scottsdale area.
+Cosanti and other points-of-interest are featured in “Scottsdale Architecture Guide,” a guide to notable architectural spots in the greater Scottsdale area.

-The guide is a fantastic resource not only for well-known places like Taliesin West and Cosanti, but also for off-the-beaten-path must-sees.
-This includes Cattle Track, a hidden 10-acre artist’s compound in the center of town that functions as a dual live/work space and offers a glimpse into Scottsdale’s strong rural character.
+The guide is a fantastic resource not only for well-known places like the Frank Lloyd Wright house and Cosanti, but also for off-the-beaten-path must-sees.
+This includes Cattle Track, a hidden, 10-acre artist’s compound in the center of town that functions as a dual live/work space and offers a glimpse into Scottsdale’s strong rural character.